Academics

 - the professionalism to fulfill a commitment that spans the majority of a semester, regardless of other existing or potential demands.

 ASP leaders perform their work in exchange for two academic credits.
-ASP leaders are required to attend a training session at the beginning of the spring semester; hold weekly sessions with a partner; and observe every meeting of their professor’s course until the last three weeks of the regular semester.
+ASP leaders are required to attend two training sessions at the beginning of the spring semester; attend a midsemester meeting with all other spring ASP leaders; hold weekly sessions with a partner; and observe every meeting of their professor’s course until the last three weeks of the regular semester.
 Applicants must have completed the 1L curriculum before this coming spring and must have received an honors grade in a course to serve as its ASP leader.